 But, although the term might sound a little insulting, he clarifies: ‘Humility and servant leadership do not imply that leaders have low self-esteem, or take on an attitude of servility.
 Instead, servant leadership emphasizes that the responsibility of a leader is to increase the ownership, autonomy, and responsibility of followers — to encourage them to think for themselves and try out their own ideas.’

-Feedback-driven action is the best route to a successful workplace
+Feedback-driven action is the best route to employee success

-The fact is, the most effective leadership styles in the workplace are the ones that put emphasis on the feedback process.
-Humble management is no different, because effective workplace feedback should be a two-way street.
-While feedback has always played a role in the workplace, there’s been a big push for a more feedback-centric culture in recent years thanks to Millennial and Gen Z employees have pushed it further up the agenda.
+The most effective leaders are the ones that encourage feedback.
+Humble management is no different, because effective feedback should be a two-way street.
+Feedback has always played a critical role at work.
+But Millennial and Gen Z employees have pushed it further up the agenda.

-Giving employees a voice through two-way feedback means they can open up to you about what they need to excel at work.
-Just make sure not to ignore what your staff tell you, or it’ll make engagement even lower than when you began.
+Two-way feedback means staff can open up to you about what they need to excel at work.
+Just make sure to listen and act on what your staff tell you.
+Otherwise engagement will be even lower than when you had autocratic managers.
 When employees are ignored, they lose faith in the communication process.

-Not only do you need to make sure you respond to employee insight with action whenever possible, you also need to make sure feedback is regular enough to have your response be timely.
+You also need to make sure feedback is regular enough to be timely.
 The problem with annual engagement surveys is that they can only ever give you a snapshot in time.
-By the time you’re actually able to respond to even the most common employee grievances, it could easily be too little too late.
+Or it could easily be too little too late.

 Regular feedback also enables you to build trust through dialogue.
-If you can build yourself up as someone to be relied upon to support employee wellbeing, then it can have the added bonus of making your staff more receptive to your advice.
+If you support employee wellbeing, then will make your staff more open to your advice.
 In other words, if you pay attention to their feedback, they’ll pay attention to yours!